Three nights in Canada's most haunted hotel room.

 It’s difficult to name many notable figures from the 15th century who weren’t guilty of shedding copious amounts of blood – even amongst the good guys.
 Vlad the Impaler is remembered by many Romanians and Bulgarians as a folk hero; a brave leader who stood defiant in the face of an evil empire.
 While this much at least may be based in fact, it does seem as though perhaps he took a little too much pleasure from his work.

 One thing that is known for sure, is that Vlad III Dracula spent most of his adult life in Târgoviște: the 15th century capital of Wallachia.
-His reign was interrupted twice - the first time by exile, the second with imprisonment in Hungary.
-It was during this earlier period of exile from Wallachia that Vlad III spent some time as a guest at Bran Castle, in the northern region of Transylvania.
+His reign was interrupted twice – the first time by exile, the second with imprisonment.
+It was during this earlier period of exile from Wallachia that Vlad III spent a brief time as a guest at Bran Castle (some accounts say no more than one day), in the northern region of Transylvania.

 While the connection between Vlad the Impaler and Bran Castle is tenuous at best, Bran does nevertheless serve as the perfect example of a Transylvanian castle; and so it won the title ahead of other potential candidates such as Hunyad Castle where Vlad was imprisoned by the Hungarians, or the ruined Poenari Castle.